Simple Ways to Avoid a Heart Attack, According to Doctors

 Eat This, Not That!
 Health went straight to the country's best to ask how they keep their tickers in tip-top shape.
 Given that heart disease is the leading killer of both men and women in the United States—and it makes up about one in every four deaths—we're glad we did.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Get a Flu Shot

 Flu?
 And heart health?
 What's the connection?
 This: Adults over 65 are more likely to experience fatal flu complications, including heart attacks.
 That's why cardiologists like Allen J. Taylor, MD, Chair of Cardiology at the MedStar Heart and Vascular Institute, get flu shots every year.
 "Many individuals are unaware that their risk of a heart attack increases by up to 10 times in the days and weeks after an acute flu infection," he says.

 Raise your hand if you only go to the doctor when something's wrong.

 While that's not uncommon, it's better to prevent a problem (when possible) then to an illness.
 That's why cardiologists like Tarak Rambhatla, MD, opt for yearly physicals to suss out potential issues.

 "Even if we feel healthy now, the point of this is to avoid a heart attack in the next 10 to 20 years.
 If we have underlying cardiac risk factors that we don't realize, those can progress to real disease in 10-15 years," he says.
 "If you at least know those numbers, it will give you a good framework for identifying risk factors [for heart attacks and disease]."